AsymLabs/secure-lib/README.md

 Motivation
 ==========

 Bash can introduce security risks within public system.
-Most common breaches are specific to the PATH variable and alias.
+Often breaches are specific to the PATH variable and alias.
 Malicious software is easily accessed within a user area by modification of the PATH variable.
 This library attempts to isolate some of those risks - and provide additional safeguards.